The short story

 Scott Stoll asked himself a question: “If I could do anything, what would I do?”
-His answer resulted in a quest for happiness around the world on a bicycle (31,495 miles, 4 years, 59 countries, 6 continents).
+His answer resulted in a quest for happiness around the world on a bicycle (32,344 miles, 4 years, 59 countries, 6 continents).
 His adventures are chronicled in his best-selling and award-winning book “Falling Uphill,” a tale described as having moments from pure survival to pure enlightenment.
-Upon returning home and seeing the fruits of his journey inspire so many people, Scott hopes to create a life full of entertaining and inspiring tales of his adventures of self-discovery and the magic and mysteries of life.
-He was recently honored to be the Cultural Ambassador to Argentina by the US Department of State and received the Hosteling International’s “Spirit of Adventure Award”, among other distinctions.
-Scott is currently working with local schools as an artist-in-residence, and he’s developing a series of workbooks to teach kids how to dream and turn those dreams into reality.
+He was honored to be the Cultural Ambassador to Argentina by the US Department of State and received the Hosteling International’s “Spirit of Adventure Award,” among other distinctions.
+Scott is currently working with elementary schools as an artist-in-residence, and he’s developing a series of workbooks to teach kids how to dream and turn those dreams into reality.
 He continues to support his adventures as a Senior Freelance Graphic Designer.

-The longer story: In 2001, Scott left behind beloved San Francisco and began the first pedal strokes of his trip around the world, which almost ended 5 days later when the terrorists struck New York City.
+In 2001, Scott left behind beloved San Francisco and began the first pedal strokes of his trip around the world, which almost ended 5 days later when the terrorists struck New York City.
 After a month-long deliberation, Scott decided to continue his trip during what would become a unique moment in history, being one of the few Americans to travel abroad and the only one to travel the world on a bike.
-Citizens of other countries would often regard Scott as “the bicycling ambassador”.
-And unlike most modern day adventures, Scott traveled the world with nothing more than a paper map, and of course the prerequisite open-mind and an open-heart.
+Citizens of other countries would often regard Scott as “the bicycling ambassador.”
+And unlike most modern-day adventures loaded with electronic gadgets, Scott traveled the world with nothing more than a paper map and of course the prerequisite open-mind and an open heart.

 Before his epic journey, Scott came from a modest background.
 Born in Milwaukee, Wisconsin and raised in Waukesha before returning to the University of Wisconsin Milwaukee for his degree in the fine arts and graphic design, including a semester abroad at the University of Sunderland, England.
-Scott has also worked and lived across the US and England; however, after living life like the indigenous inhabitants in over 60 countries, Scott has been called “a citizen of the world” and has worked hundreds of truly odd and dirty jobs to provide for his journeys.
+Scott has also worked and lived across the US; however, after living life like the indigenous inhabitants in over 59 countries, Scott has been called “a citizen of the world” and has worked hundreds of truly odd and dirty jobs to provide for his journeys.

 To fund his adventures, Scott spent a decade working in advertising and graphic design from Washington, DC to San Francisco, being labeled at times as an art director, graphic designer, production artist, photographer, copywriter and some other not-so-flattering job titles.
 Scott has freelanced in over 100 ad agencies, including TBWA/Chiat/Day when they won the prestigious “Agency of the Year” award.
-Scott has also won a handful of industry awards for his design and writing, and is proud to have written for the New York Times.
-And prior to his journey, he also founded the award-winning website, The Argonauts Inc. It was like a social media blog about adventure, before blogs and social media were invented.
+Scott has also won a handful of industry awards for his design and is proud to have written for the New York Times.
+And prior to his journey, he also founded this award-winning website, The Argonauts Inc. It was like a social media blog about adventure, before blogs and social media were invented.
 More recently Scott has been an author, motivational speaker, Honorary Committee Member of Hostelling International, a radio correspondent, Northside Education Committee Member, adjunct graphic design professor, community professor at UC, artist-in-residence and more.

-Of course, Scott is always dreaming of the next adventure and next book, but currently he is enjoying his adventure at home, because he has learned that even traveling around the world on a bicycle is too fast.
+Of course, Scott is always dreaming of the next adventure and next book, but currently, he is enjoying his adventure at home, because he has learned that even traveling around the world on a bicycle is too fast.
 More importantly, he has learned how to appreciate all the surprising little adventures right here at home.
 In fact, one of his main goals is simply to build a community of people passionate about bringing great ideas to life in a way that is mutually beneficial to everyone involved and the world at large.

-When I started this collection of bicycle quotes, I never imagined that I would be one of the people quoted.
+When I started the #1 collection of bicycle quotes on the web, I never imagined that I would be one of the people quoted.
 My quote is featured for the month of February in the 2015 Bicycle Bliss Calendar.
 The publisher’s website description of the calendar reads: “With inspiring cycling quotes by luminaries such as H. G. Wells, Scott Stoll, and Mahatma Gandhi.”
 I can’t even believe my name is in that sentence!
 Since then it has been shared thousands of times, including the Adventure Cycling Association’s #TGIF quote.
 More about this quote.